The science

 The research behind Dialed.

 Dialed isn’t built on hunches or productivity hacks.
-It’s built on the memory techniques cognitive scientists have been validating for four decades — and that most study apps still ignore.
+It’s built on the memory techniques cognitive scientists have been validating for four decades that most of education still ignores.

-If you’ve ever crammed the night before an exam, aced it, and then couldn’t remember a single thing a week later — that’s not a personal failure.
+If you’ve ever crammed the night before an exam, and then couldn’t remember a single thing a week later, that’s not a personal failure.
 That’s how human memory works by default.
-The good news: the science of how to beat that is settled.
-The bad news: almost nothing about the traditional classroom (or traditional study app) is designed around it.
+The good news is that we’ve already discovered much of the science of learning and memory, it's just not being used nearly as much as it should be.

 Here’s the short version of what 40 years of research actually shows, and how Dialed uses it.

 Most people study by re-reading their notes or highlighting a textbook.
-It feels productive.
-It isn’t.
+It feels productive but it isn’t.

-The mechanism is simple: retrieving a fact is a workout for the exact neural circuit that stores it.
-Re-reading is a workout for your eyes.
+It’s simple: retrieving a fact is a workout for your brain, but re-reading is just a workout for your eyes.

-In Dialed: every session is retrieval-first.
-You don’t read — you recall.
-And the app tracks the strength of each recall so weak items come back sooner.
+In Dialed: every session is retrieval-first so you’re not just reading, you’re recalling, and the app tracks the strength of each recall so weak items come back sooner.

 In 1885, Hermann Ebbinghaus mapped the forgetting curve: the majority of what you learn decays within hours unless you revisit it.
-Spaced repetition is the scientific answer to that curve — you review a concept right before your brain is about to forget it, which flattens the decay each time.
+Spaced repetition is the scientific answer to that curve, you review a concept right before your brain is about to forget it, which flattens the decay each time.
+This is why teachers suggest taking and reviewing lecture notes.

 In Dialed: the app schedules your next review based on how confidently you just recalled the concept.
-You don’t have to think about timing — it does.
+You don’t have to think about timing it will handle timing automatically and remind you to study.

-Traditional studying “blocks” one topic before moving to the next — Chapter 3, then Chapter 4.
-Interleaving mixes them: a problem from Chapter 3, then one from Chapter 5, then back to Chapter 4.
+Traditional studying is linear.
+It “blocks” one topic before moving to the next (Chapter 1, then Chapter 2).
+Interleaving mixes them: a problem from Chapter 3, then one from Chapter 5, then one from Chapter 4.

-Blocked practice feels smoother during the session.
-It also collapses in long-term retention.
-Interleaving forces your brain to constantly retrieve which rule applies — which is the exact skill that transfers to real-world problems.
+Blocked practice feels smoother but it kills your long-term retention.
+Interleaving forces your brain to constantly switch between concepts which is the exact skill that transfers to real-world problems and menory.

 A comparison study found classification accuracy of 0.87 for interleaved practice vs. 0.70 for blocked practice in adult learners.
 Similar effects hold in children, medical education, and language learning.

 Robert and Elizabeth Bjork at UCLA spent decades proving something counterintuitive: the study methods that feel easiest are usually the worst for long-term learning.
-The ones that feel frustrating — retrieval instead of recognition, spacing instead of cramming, interleaving instead of blocking — are almost always better.
+The ones that feel frustrating like retrieval instead of recognition, spacing instead of cramming, and interleaving instead of blocking are almost always better.

 “Making things hard on yourself, but in a good way.” — Bjork & Bjork, UCLA

-There’s a critical paradox buried here: in controlled studies, students in active-learning classes learn more but feel like they’re learning less, because the effort is higher.
-Dialed leans into this honestly.
-You’ll feel like you’re working.
-You’ll also remember.
+There’s a critical paradox here: in controlled studies, students in active-learning classes learn more but feel like they’re learning less, because the effort is higher.
+Dialed leans into this.
+You’ll feel like you’re working harder but you’ll also remember more.

 Dr. Gloria Mark’s longitudinal research at UC Irvine found the average human attention span on a digital screen dropped from 150 seconds in 2004 to 47 seconds in 2024.
 Hour-long study blocks aren’t just uncomfortable — they’re cognitively mismatched with how modern brains operate.